 - Consolidate your federal student loans: With student loans, consolidation typically refers to the U.S. Department of Education’s Federal Direct Loan Consolidation program.
 Consolidation lets you combine multiple federal loans into one to simplify your repayment plan.
-Just keep in mind that your new interest rate will be the weighted-average interest rate of the original loans rounded up to the nearest one-eighth percent, so you won’t save money this way.
+Remember that your new interest rate will be the weighted-average interest rate of the original loans rounded up to the nearest one-eighth percent, so you won’t save money this way.

-- Apply for forgiveness: The federal government offers a few different student loan forgiveness programs.
+- Apply for forgiveness: The federal government offers several student loan forgiveness programs.
 Specifically, you may qualify if you work for a government agency or an eligible not-for-profit organization or as a teacher.

 - Request student loan repayment assistance: If you have federal student loans, there is a long list of loan repayment assistance programs (LRAPs), primarily offered by government agencies and states.
 That said, many private employers have begun offering repayment assistance as an employee benefit.
 These aren’t forgiveness programs, but in some cases, you may be able to get tens of thousands of dollars in assistance.

 - Get on an income-driven repayment plan: If you’re considering refinancing because you can’t afford your monthly payments, federal student loans are eligible for one or more income-driven repayment plans, which can cut your monthly payment to 10 percent to 20 percent of your discretionary income.
 They’ll also extend your repayment term to 20 or 25 years, after which any remaining balance you have is forgiven.

 If you’re thinking about refinancing or other avenues to pay off your student loans more effectively, take your time to research all of your options to determine which one works best for you.